samdoran/cookiecutter-ansible-project/README.md

 This is a [cookiecutter project] for creating Ansible projects.
 It contains a basic structure for creating an Ansible project with a scalable structure and will work in [Ansible Tower][AnsibleTower].

+To use this, first install `cookiecutter`, then run `cookiecutter gh:samdoran/ansible-project-cookiecutter`.

 [cookie cutter project]: https://github.com/audreyr/cookiecutter
 [AnsibleTower]: https://www.ansible.com/products/tower